pasierb/pasierb/content/en/posts/im-trying-to-quit-alcohol-for-a-year-because-why-not.md

 I'm very curious about effects of this challange.
 Obviously I already have in mind some outcomes, but what interest me the most is how wrong I am 😅.

-I expect that direct (and indirect) effect of not drinking for a year will be:
+I expect that direct (and indirect) effects of not drinking for a year will include:

 1. Visible body fat loss
 1. Some relationships deteriorating